Hayden-Cao/Bash-Scripts-on-Docker/README.md

 rocker --nvidia --x11 --volume .:/sim_ws/src/f1tenth_gym_ros/Users/<your_user>/f1tenth_gym_ros --volume /mnt/c/Users/<your_user>/scripts:/sim_ws/scripts -- f1tenth_gym_ros
 ```

-This is the similar to the normal command we use but the --volume /mnt/c/Users/<your_user>/scripts:./sim_ws/scripts makes a new folder in the Docker container that will hold the scripts we make in our normal bash shell
+This is the similar to the normal command we use but the new argument --volume /mnt/c/Users/<your_user>/scripts:./sim_ws/scripts makes a new folder in the Docker container that will hold the scripts we make in our normal bash shell

 To exit press "Ctrl + X", then "Y", and "enter" to save and exit